There’s nothing like ending a long, exhausting day with a meltdown: a bad bath can ruin your night.

 These crayons are toxin-free and wipe clean from the walls after bathtime murals are complete.
 They come in a great variety of colors and won’t irritate sensitive skin.
 Go ahead and let your little ones practice holding those crayons.

-Best Whale Bath Toy
+8. Whale Spout Cover Bath Toy

 Here’s another safety measure, thinly veiled as a toy.
 Have you ever watched your little one hit their head on the faucet or end up with a face full of water?
 If you have, I don’t need to tell you why I love this little whale so much.

 In a matter of moments, this rubber covering slips over the faucet and covers hard edges.
-You’ll receive a set of two and an additional accessory so that you can alternate for variety.

 Easy enough for you to remove — but not easy for little fingers to interfere with — and BPA-free, there’s really no reason to pass this up.